Visitor Policy Update as of April 24, 2020

 on engaging families to be part of the healing process.
 For the continued

 health and safety of our patients, visitors and staff, and until further

-- Visitors who are ill will not be permitted to visit patients.
+- Any support person who is ill will not be permitted to support their patient onsite.

 - As an additional precaution, flower deliveries have been suspended in an